yugabyte/ybm-cli/docs/ybm_network-allow-list_delete.md

 ### Options

 ```
+  -f, --force         Bypass the prompt for non-interactive usage
   -h, --help          help for delete
   -n, --name string   [REQUIRED] The name of the Network Allow List.
 ```